Pottawatomie County, Kansas

 St. Marys College, Kansas

 St. Mary’s was established as a girls’ academy in 1869 after Indians were moved out of the area.
 The college was chartered in 1870.
-A boys’ school opened in the 1880s and granted its first degrees to three young men 1882.
+A boys’ school opened in the 1880s and granted its first degrees to three young men in 1882.
 The college closed its doors in 1931 during the Great Depression.
 It became a seminary in the 1930s.

 In 1870, the county’s population was 7,848.